Hobbits Plugin Development

 from the the main Qt GUI thread.
 In those methods, it is important to avoid

-using general Qt GUI functionality (e.g. creating a QMessageBox
+using general Qt GUI functionality (e.g. creating a QMessageBox pop-up) or the

 application might crash horribly.
 Read more about threads and Qt